Canadian-Wildlife-Federation/pei-wcrp/README.md

-# CMM WCRP
+# PEI WCRP
 This repository is built and maintained by the Canadian Wildlife Federation (CWF).
-The repository contains a jupyter book and a Quarto book used for the live reporting of the CMM WCRP.
+The repository contains a jupyter book and a Quarto book used for the live reporting of the PEI WCRP.

 ## Anaconda Prompt
 One may want to use a virtual environment with python version 3.7 installed.
 Jupyter Book has a problem reconciling versions outside of python 3.7 when running locally.